Hasidic 'defectors' find challenges, isolation in pursuing a new life

 Chaim Fishman had all the requisite markers of a devoted Hasid – the payot (side locks), the black hat, the white button-down shirt under the black frock.

-Growing up, his home was devoid of television, music, the Internet and the Harry Potter and Roald Dahl novels likely to sit on the bookshelves of other kids.
+Growing up, his home was devoid of television, music, the Internet, the Harry Potter and Roald Dahl novels likely to sit on the bookshelves of other kids.

-When he reached his early teens, the Brooklyn-born youth said he barely knew English or math, beyond the rudiments.
+When he reached his early teens, the Brooklyn-born youth said he barely knew English or math beyond the rudiments.

-But there came a day when Fishman did something that was, to so many in his community, utterly unthinkable.
-He questioned his cloistered life and, by extension, the basic tenets of Hasidic Judaism, which views many of the staples of modern life as toxic, and the outside world as morally compromised.
+But there came a day when Fishman, for all that devotion and strict adherence to his faith, did something utterly unthinkable to so many others in his tight-knit community.
+He questioned his cloistered life.
+By extension, that meant questioning the fundamentals of Hasidic Judaism, which views many of the staples of modern life as toxic, and the outside world as morally compromised.

 His father played a pivotal role.
-He'd begun to push the boundaries himself, surreptitiously reading books about such secular subjects as science and history, and sharing his newfound knowledge with Fishman.
+He'd begun to push the boundaries himself, surreptitiously reading books about such secular subjects as science and history and sharing his newfound knowledge with Fishman.

 “I was getting into trouble for asking questions,” Fishman, 20, said, recalling the reaction from relatives and yeshiva officials.
 “We don’t talk with anyone; we believe once we start talking to other people, we will assimilate to their ways and lose our traditions."